oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 will be handled by some one of: the document editor(s), the TC co-chairs, or the TC Secretary.
 Editors who are uncertain how to proceed should request assistance from the Secretary.
-Submitting a TC Admin request requires login with the submitter's OASIS Kavi credentials.
+Submitting a TC Admin request requires login with the submitter's OASIS credentials.
 The relevant forms on the TC Admin Requests page
 are:

-* Request a template / starter document (use the notes section of the request form to specificallyk request a Markdown-formatted starter document)
+* Request a template / starter document (use the notes section of the request form to specifically request a Markdown-formatted starter document)

 * Request a TC GitHub version control instance be created (this